Lagoricollective/night-night-popup/README.md

 A gentle late-night overlay that lets a website "go to sleep" after a chosen hour.

-Originally made for Lagori Collective as a small temporal design experiment: a website does not need to behave like it is endlessly available.
+Originally made for Lagori Collective (inspired by J Paul Neeley) as a small temporal design experiment: a website does not need to behave like it is endlessly available.
 It can have rhythms, pauses, and a sense of care.

 ## What it does